-Child only cases are a significant portion of nearly every district's caseload.
+Child only cases are a significant portion of a district's caseload.
 Of these, many are non-parent caregiver cases in which the payee is a grandparent or other relative, who is not receiving TA and who has earned income.
 It is important to note that the children in these cases may meet the definition of "qualified child(ren)" for EITC.
-OTDA strongly suggests that, in such cases in which the payee has earned income, an effort be made to make these payees aware of their potential for the EITCs and to refer them to the IRS website or to a local VITA site if one is available.
+OTDA strongly suggests that in cases where the payee has earned income, an effort be made by the district to make these payees aware of potential EITCs and refer them to the IRS website or to a local VITA site where available.

-FEDERAL CHILD TAX CREDIT AND NEW YORK STATE EMPIRE STATE CHILD CREDIT
+FEDERAL CHILD TAX CREDIT AND NEW YOUR STATE EMPIRE STATE CHILD CREDIT

-The federal Child Tax Credit, now worth up to \$2,000 for each qualifying child under age 17, is a nonrefundable credit used to reduce the amount of tax liability.
+The federal Child Tax Credit, worth up to \$2,000 for each qualifying child under age 17, is a nonrefundable credit used to reduce the amount of tax liability.
 In some cases, the federal Child Tax Credit may exceed the amount of tax liability and the taxpayer may be able to claim the remainder in the form of an Additional Child Tax Credit, which is a refundable credit worth up to \$1,400.
 The Additional Child Tax Credit may be claimed by filing Form 8812: Additional Child Tax Credit with the taxpayer's federal return.

-The minimum earned income amount used to calculate the Additional Child Tax Credit is \$2,500 for Tax Year 2019.
+The minimum earned income amount used to calculate the Additional Child Tax Credit is \$2,500 for Tax Year 2020.

 The Empire State Child Credit is a credit for children ages 4-16.
-Taxpayers can claim a credit equal to \$100 multiplied by the number of qualifying children, or up to a maximum of \$330 per child, based on the taxpayer's income.
-State form IT-213 is used to claim the credit.
+Depending on the taxpayer's income, the credit is equal to \$100 to \$330 multiplied by the number of qualifying children.
+State Form IT-213 is used to claim the credit.